Moving company

 A moving company, also known as a removalist or van line, is a company that specializes in assisting individuals and businesses with relocating their goods from one location to another.
 Moving companies may offer additional or all-inclusive services for relocations, like packing, loading, moving, unloading, unpacking, and arranging of items to be shifted.
 Additional services may include cleaning services for houses, offices or warehousing facilities.

 Overview

+United States

 According to the U.S. Census Bureau, in 2007, 40 million United States citizens had moved annually over the previous decade.
 Of these movers, 84.5% relocated within their own state, 12.5% moved to another state, and 2.3% moved to another country.

 The U.S. Department of Defense is the largest household goods shipper in the world, with the Personal Property Program accounting for 20% of all moves.

 A 2020 OnePoll survey showed that 64% of participants consider their recent move to be one of the most stressful events they have ever encountered.

+United Kingdom

+In the United Kingdom, the removals sector carries out approximately 1.2 million household moves each year and has an annual turnover of £1.2 billion, according to a 2026 report published by the British Association of Removers in partnership with the Policy Liaison Group for Housing Delivery & Growth.
+The report identifies more than 5,600 such companies operating across the UK, employing around 28,500 people.